K12OCX/k12ocx-specs/docs/inpage/course.md

 - parentOf: `oer:Module`
 - childOf: `oer:Resource`

+!!!
+Note
-__Note:__ We treat the OER Schema course to be equivalent to [schema.org/Course](https://schema.org/Course) so that properties for scheme.org/Course may be used with it.
+    We treat the OER Schema course to be equivalent to [schema.org/Course](https://schema.org/Course) so that properties for scheme.org/Course may be used with it.
 (This exploits the flexibility of schema.org/domainIncludes used in defining schema.org properties.)

 This represents the entire course.
 A Course includes one or more modules.